MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 Azure Key Vault provides secure storage and management of sensitive data, such as keys, passwords, and certificates.
 Azure Key Vault includes supports for hardware security modules, as well as a range of encryption algorithms and key lengths.
 By using Azure Key Vault, you can minimize the possibility of disclosing sensitive data through source code, which is a common mistake made by developers.
 Access to Azure Key Vault requires proper authentication and authorization, supporting fine grained permissions to its content.

-In this lab, you will see how you can integrate Azure Key Vault with an Azure DevOps pipeline by using the following steps:
+In this lab, you will see how you can integrate Azure Key Vault with an Azure Pipelines by using the following steps:

-- create an Azure Key vault to store a MySQL server password as a secret.
+- create an Azure Key vault to store a ACR password as a secret.
-- create an Azure service principal to provide access to secrets in the Azure Key vault.
+- create an Azure Service Principal to provide access to secrets in the Azure Key Vault.
-- configure permissions to allow the service principal to read the secret.
+- configure permissions to allow the Service Principal to read the secret.
-- configure pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- configure pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.

 ## Objectives

 After you complete this lab, you will be able to:

--   Create an Azure Active Directory (Azure AD) service principal.
+-   Create an Azure Active Directory (Azure AD) Service Principal.
--   Create an Azure key vault.
+-   Create an Azure Key Vault.
--   Track pull requests through the Azure DevOps pipeline.

 ## Lab duration